Sleep isn’t Overrated

 When I first joined the military the one saying that I hated the most was, “Sleep is overrated.”

 Well you know what, it’s not!

 Since my tour of duty in Iraq in 2004 I’ve had problems with sleeping.
-I’ve struggled with sleep every night for the past thirteen years.
-I wake up from nightmares most nights drenched in sweat.
+I wake up from nightmares most nights drenched in cold sweat.
 So much adrenaline is rushing through my body it takes hours for me to fall back to sleep.

 Sometimes I never do.

 I’ve learned over the past few years that taking certain medications helps.
 Sometimes I have to make myself fall asleep because I’m easily triggered when my mind is hazy from sleep deprivation.
 I get bad flashbacks and that makes me angry and edgy when I can’t focus on reality.